JelleZijlstra/typing-spec/spec/literal.rst

 **Note:** If the user wants their API to support accepting both literals *and* the original type -- perhaps for legacy purposes -- they should implement a fallback overload.
-See `Interactions with overloads`_.
+See :ref:`literalstring-overloads`.

 Interactions with other types and features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^